leonard-seydoux/cheese-ai-for-geosciences/README.md

 ### Self-evaluation

 The first notebook is to be completed before the course as a check of your scientific Python usage.
-Check the [auto-evaluation notebook](./labs/0-self-evaluation.ipynb/self-evaluation.ipynb) and the [solutions](./labs/0-self-evaluation.ipynb/self-evaluation-answers.ipynb) if needed.
+Check the [self-evaluation notebook](./labs/0-self-evaluation.ipynb/self-evaluation.ipynb) and the [solutions](./labs/0-self-evaluation.ipynb/self-evaluation-answers.ipynb) if needed.